Greggot/ESP-BLE-PlusPlus/README.md

 ## Development

-This library was created during project which monitors CAN bus and sends data via BLE to mobile app.
-All tests were performed on [WiFi Kit 32](https://heltec.org/project/wifi-kit-32/), most of all commits stored in a private repository, so I'll try to record all changes-features as much accurate as possible.
-I hope it will make your life easier when using BLE on ESP32.
+This library was created during the CAN-BLE-Adapter-project.
+All tests performed on boards with [WiFi Kit 32](https://heltec.org/project/wifi-kit-32/) as a core processor.
+I hope it will make your life easier.